Resources: Religious Programs / Spiritual Resources

 Jewish Prisoner Services International

 JPSI is a Jewish chaplaincy organization that strives to fulfill the Talmudic obligation of all Jews being responsible for each other, along with other religious mandates of their faith.
 JPSI strives to insure that Jewish prisoners are permitted to practice their faith by providing the advocacy and religious materials to further that goal.
 Write for a prisoner info form.
+Follow us on LinkedIn!
 Serves Jewish prisoners nationally; expect delay in response.

 Educational Resources, Religious Programs / Spiritual Resources